AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

    These restrictions ensure that the result of fixed-point operations always belongs to the *perfect result set* as defined in Ada RM G.2.3.

 #.
+Multidimensional array types are supported up to 4 dimensions.

+#.
 Loop_Invariant and Loop_Variant pragmas must appear before any non-scalar
    object declaration.